Beqaa Valley: Wines

-The Beqaa Valley is home to Lebanon's famous vineyards and wineries.
+The Beqaa Valley, often referred to as the Bekaa Valley in the wine industry, particularly the expansive agricultural regions in its eastern areas, accounts the majority of Lebanon's renowned wine production.
 Wine making is a tradition that goes back 6000 years in Lebanon.
 With an average altitude of 1000 m above sea level, the valley's climate is very suitable to vineyards.
 Abundant winter rain and much sunshine in the summer helps the grapes ripen easily.
 There are more than a dozen wineries in the Beqaa Valley, producing over six million bottles a year.
 Beqaa Valley wineries include: